teamaccessonline/library/contribute/contribute.rst

 #.
 Return to git client
 #.
 Set your username "git config user.name [your username]"
 #.
 Verity username was changed "git config user.name"
 #.
-Set email address "git config user.email "Your Email Address"
+Set email address "git config user.email [Your Email Address]
 #.
 Verify email address "git config user.email"
 #.
 Create a new branch by typing git checkout -b [name of your new branch]
 #.
 Push new branch to github "git push origin [name of your new branch]